 Best for Anglers: Lifetime Sport Fisher Angler 100 at Amazon "Designed for spending days out on the water catching fish and includes nice features to compliment that activity."

-Best for Kids: Old Town Kayaks Heron Junior at Amazon "The perfect kayak for beginner paddlers, providing a forgiving experience while they learn the ropes."
+Best for Kids: Old Town Kayaks Heron Junior at Backcountry "The perfect kayak for beginner paddlers, providing a forgiving experience while they learn the ropes."

 Best for Stand-Up Paddlers: Body Glove Glide iKayak at Body Glove "The perfect inflatable recreation kayak to bridge the gap for the SUP crowd."